 NB: This form is only required where a parent is seeking admission for a child on the grounds that he/she is a regular worshipper (Criterion iii of the school's admission arrangements).
 After completion by the priest or minister, it should be returned to the school.

 Name of child:

-Name of parent/guardian:
+Name of parent/guardian: vrviii

-Church attended:
+Church attended: 0111116

-I confirm that I and/or the child named above have attended services at the church at least twice per month on average in the year immediately preceding the date of the application.
+I confirm that I and/or the child named aboaverage in the year immediately preceding ove have attended services at the church at least twice per month og the date of the application.

-Signed (parent/guardian):
+Signed (parent/guardian): Date:

-Date:

 To the Rector, Vicar, Minister etc.

-Please could you verify the above statement made by the parent.
+Please could you verify the above stateme nt made by the parent.

-I am able/unable to confirm the above statement.
+I am able/unable to confirm the above stat tement.

 Name:

 Position (Rector, Vicar, Minister etc):

 Signed:

 Date:

-NB.
-Please return this form to Weston Turville CE School by the 15 January 2023 for the main admissions round or with the application form for any other application.
+NB Please return this form to Weston Tur ville CE School by the 15 January 2020 for the main admissions roun

+or with the application form for any other application.